hrkfdn/ncspot/README.md

 ## Audio backends

 By default ncspot is built using the PulseAudio backend.
-To make it use the PortAudio backend (e.g. for *BSD or macOS), you need to recompile ncspot with the `portaudio_backend` feature:
+To make it use the PortAudio backend (e.g. for *BSD or macOS) or Rodio backend (e.g. for Windows), you need to recompile ncspot with the respective features:

 * `cargo run --no-default-features --features portaudio_backend,cursive/pancurses-backend`
+* `cargo run --no-default-features --features rodio_backend,cursive/pancurses-backend`

 ### Key Bindings